 The book manages to combine the history of Darjeeling with its present and even manages to give us a glimpse into the future while keeping its primary focus on tea.

-Koehler gave the reader a beautiful account of the most loved and consumed drink of the country.
+Koehler gave the reader a beautiful account of the most loved and consumed drink in the country.
 We as a nation consume enormous amounts of tea, and it breaks any and all cast/religious/societal barriers.
-We also produce the best tea available in the world and Darjeeling is a book that glorifies one of our biggest exports.
+We also produce the best tea available in the world, and Darjeeling is a book that glorifies one of our biggest exports.